-- 1. The Foundation's financial affairs will be conducted in a responsible manner, consistent with the ethical obligations of provincial and federal regulators. - 2.
-All donations will be used to support the Foundation's objects, as registered with CCRA. - 3.
+- 1. The Foundation's financial affairs will be conducted in a responsible manner, consistent with the ethical obligations of stewardship and the legal requirements of provincial and federal regulators. - 2.
+All donations will be used to support the Foundation's objects, as registered with CRA.
+(Link to our Letters of Patent here and on our web site?) - 3.
 All restricted or designated donations will be used for the purposes for which they are given.
 If necessary due to program or organizational changes, alternative uses will be discussed where possible with the donor or the donor's legal designate.
 If the donor is deceased or legally incompetent and the Foundation is unable to contact a legal designate, the donation will be used in a manner that is as consistent as possible with the donor's original intent. - 4.
-Annual financial reports will: - be factual and accurate in all material respects - disclose:
+Annual financial reports will - a. be factual and accurate in all material respects - b. disclose: - i. the total amount of fundraising revenues (receipted and non-receipted) 3 - ii. the total amount of fundraising expenses (including salaries and overhead costs)4